bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ### Abstract

 This is a HOWTO that talks about using Bioperl and tools related to Bioperl to get genomic sequence.
-There are a few different approaches, one uses files that you'll download to your own computer to query locally, others use remote, programmable interfaces or [APIs](wp:Application_programming_interface "wikilink").
-You should also see the [EUtils Cookbook](HOWTO:EUtilities_Cookbook "wikilink").
+There are a few different approaches, one uses files that you'll download to your own computer to query locally, others use remote, programmable interfaces or [APIs].
+You should also see the [EUtils Cookbook].

 ### Using local Genbank and Entrez Gene files

-You can download chromosomal, nucleotide files in [FASTA format](FASTA_sequence_format "wikilink") from NCBI (ftp://ftp.ncbi.nih.gov/genomes/) and get gene position data from [Entrez Gene](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=gene) (see [Using Bio::DB::EntrezGene to get genomic coordinates](#Using_Bio::DB::EntrezGene_to_get_genomic_coordinates "wikilink")), then create indices of the fasta files using .
-There is an example script, [extract_genes.pl](Bioperl_scripts#Tools "wikilink"), that shows how this could be done.
+You can download chromosomal, nucleotide files in [FASTA format] from NCBI (ftp://ftp.ncbi.nih.gov/genomes/) and get gene position data from [Entrez Gene](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=gene) (see [Using Bio::DB::EntrezGene to get genomic coordinates]), then create indices of the fasta files using .
+There is an example script, [extract_genes.pl], that shows how this could be done.
 The query terms are limited to Gene id's in this example since the positional data is taken from Entrez Gene's gene2accession file.

 Requirement: BioPerl.

 ### Using the Perl API at ENSEMBL

-You can connect remotely to the [ENSEMBL](ENSEMBL "wikilink") database and query it using any name or identifier that's understood by [ENSEMBL](ENSEMBL "wikilink").
+You can connect remotely to the [ENSEMBL] database and query it using any name or identifier that's understood by [ENSEMBL].

 Requirements: BioPerl, the Ensembl Perl API, , and .
 See [Ensembl API installation](http://www.ensembl.org/info/docs/api/api_installation.html), [Ensembl API docs](http://www.ensembl.org/info/docs/api/index.html) and the [Ensembl Perl API tutorials](http://www.ensembl.org/info/docs/api/core/core_tutorial.html) for information on installation and use.